google/temporian/README.md

 ```

->__Warning__: The library is still under construction.
+> **Warning**: The library is still under construction.
 This example usage is what we are aiming to build in the short term.

 ## Supported Features

 Temporian currently supports the following features for pre-processing your temporal data:

-* **Simple Moving Average:** calculates the average value of each feature over a specified time window.
+- **Simple Moving Average:** calculates the average value of each feature over a specified time window.
-* **Lag:** creates new features by shifting the time series data backward in time by a specified number of time steps.
+- **Lag:** creates new features by shifting the time series data backwards in time by a specified period.
-* **Leak:** creates new features by shifting the time series data forward in time by a specified number of time steps.
-* **Arithmetic Operations:** allows you to perform arithmetic operations (such as addition, subtraction, multiplication, and division) on time series data, between different events.
+- **Arithmetic Operations:** allows you to perform arithmetic operations (such as addition, subtraction, multiplication, and division) on time series data, between different events.

-More features comming soon...
+- More features coming soon!

-## Requirements for Contributors
+## Environment Setup

 Dependencies are managed through [Poetry](https://python-poetry.org/).
 To
 install Poetry, execute the following command: